Roles and Responsibilities

 Washington Transportation Plan

 Every four years, the Commission recommends to the Legislature a comprehensive and balanced statewide transportation plan, which also addresses local and regional needs.
-The plan must be consistent with the state’s growth management goals and is based upon six statutory transportation policy goals.
+The plan must be consistent with the state’s growth management goals and is based upon six statutory transportation policy goals: preservation, economic vitality, safety, mobility, environment & health, and stewardship.

-The Commission adopts tolls for all state toll facilities including: the SR 520 Bridge, the Tacoma Narrows Bridge (TNB), the SR 167 and the I-405 Express Toll Lanes (ETLs), and the SR 99 Tunnel.
-It also actively monitors and assesses traffic and toll revenue; reviews and oversees toll collection processes, costs, and operational policies; and serves as a public forum for input on tolling.
-The Commission adopts fare policies for Washington State Ferries (WSF) and reviews and adjusts fares.
-It reviews the long-range ferry system capital plan and works with WSF in developing operational strategies.
+The Commission adopts tolls for all state toll facilities including: the State Route (SR) 520 bridge, the SR 16 Tacoma Narrows Bridge (TNB), the SR 167 high occupancy toll (HOT) lanes, the Interstate405 express toll lanes (ETLs), and the SR 99 tunnel.
+It actively monitors and assesses traffic and toll revenues; reviews and oversees toll collection processes, costs, and operational policies; and serves as a public forum for input on tolling.
+The Commission also adopts fare policies for Washington State Ferries (WSF) and reviews and adjusts fares.
+In addition, it reviews the long-range ferry system capital plan and works with WSF in developing operational strategies.

 Ferry Customer Survey

-The Commission conducts surveys of ferry customers at least every two years, utilizing the Ferry Riders Opinion Group (FROG) survey panel made up of over 25,000 ferry riders.
-Data gathered from the FROG panel helps to inform WSF level of service, customer satisfaction, operational, pricing, planning, and investment decisions.
+The Commission conducts surveys of ferry customers at least once every two years, utilizing the Ferry Riders Opinion Group (FROG) survey panel that is made up of over 25,000 ferry riders.
+Data gathered from the FROG panel helps to inform WSF level of service, customer satisfaction, and decisions related to operations, pricing, planning, and investments.

 Policy Guidance